 There are few shortcuts in the world of wine.
 When wine is poured into your glass, this really is the final stage of a very long and complex process.
 Where the more you know about what goes into making wine, the more you are able to understand and appreciate what you are drinking.

 When choosing wine in a store or restaurant, I look for four things: vineyard, wine-maker, country and year.
 Just before I explain each one, I’d like to thank Robert from Travel Langhe.
 I spent three full days with Robert touring the Langhe region.
-He is incredibly knowledgeable, everything you read here he taught me first, as well as fantastic company.
+He is incredibly knowledgeable, everything you read here he taught me first, as well as a fantastic company.
 Wine producers are also friendly people, but it really helped to have a local with us.
 Thanks to Robert as our designated driver, we were also free to drink up as much wine as we could handle!

 1: It’s all about the vineyard